This vegan royal icing without eggs is the perfect icing to decorate your cooking without having to use eggs or even meringue powder!

 Frosting and icing are not my strong points.
 I stick to muffins and quick breads.
 Easy things that you kinda can’t mess up.

 I am so thrilled to say that I have finally been able to make a royal icing that comes out the right consistency for both piping and flooding.
-I still have practicing to do, but I’m so giddy with the fact that I now can do it with a vegan icing that comes together in minutes.
+I still have practicing to do, but I’m so giddy with the fact that I now can do it with a vegan royal icing without egg whites that comes together in minutes.

 - 4.5 cups confectioners' sugar (powdered sugar)